2023 Solar Incentives Guide for Ellington, CT - Tax Credits & Rebates

 Next Steps for Installing Solar in Ellington

-You can apply for and receive solar incentives from the Connecticut government and the federal government, as well as from your local utility company.
-This increase in availability of solar initiatives in the past 15 years has helped greatly increase nationwide adoption of solar energy.
-Getting in touch with your local Ellington solar panel installer is the right first step towards getting all the incentives you qualify for when you switch to solar energy.
+You can apply for solar incentives from the Connecticut government and the federal government, as well as from your local utility company.
+The growing availability of solar initiatives in the past 15 years has helped increase solar adoption nationwide.
+Reaching out to your local Ellington solar panel installation expert is the right first step towards getting all the incentives you qualify for when you switch to solar energy.

 EcoWatch's Ellington, CT Solar Incentives FAQs